 Best Lightweight Shoe: Nike Sabrina 3

-If you play a game built on speed, misdirection, and constant motion—think Steph Curry or, well, Sabrina Ionescu—you don’t want a shoe that feels like an anchor.
+If your game is built on speed, misdirection, and constant motion (think Steph Curry, or Sabrina Ionescu), you don’t want a shoe that feels like an anchor.
 You want something that disappears on your foot.
 That’s the Nike Sabrina 3.

-Designed with a truly unisex appeal, this silhouette has shaved off every unnecessary gram to keep you light on your toes.
-The big update this year is the switch to a highly responsive React foam setup running full-length.
-Unlike stiffer foams, React gives you that "snap" back energy without the bulk, making it easier to change direction instantly.
+Designed with a truly unisex appeal, this silhouette trims every unnecessary gram to keep you light on your toes.
+The big update this year is the switch to a highly responsive, full-length React foam setup.
+Unlike stiffer foams, React gives you that “snap” back energy without the bulk, making quick direction changes easier.

 The traction pattern has also been tweaked to an “S-pattern” concentric design that grips the floor aggressively during lateral shuffles.
 Whether you’re a guard navigating screens or a wing looking to blow past defenders, the Sabrina 3 offers that elusive combination of featherweight feel and heavyweight stability.